 5. Enter “-0.5” in the entry field to the right of the Global Wall.
 This is the reaction rate of chlorine as it comes in contact with the pipe wall for all pipes in the system.

-6. Choose the “OK” buttonto close the SIMULATION OPTIONS dialog box.
+6. Click OKto close the Simulation Options dialog box.

 SPECIFY THE INITIAL WATER QUALITY